 The IRGASON sonic anemometer also undergoes an initial factory calibration.
 Usually this calibration remains valid unless a transducer fails or damage to the instrument leads to a change in geometry.
-The sonic anemometer requires calibration when one or both of the following occurs:
+The sonic anemometer requires calibration when:

 - it develops a wind offset greater than the specification - it sets diagnostic flags under dry conditions with little to no wind and with no obstruction in the ultrasonic paths